-On September 5, 1906, in a game between St. Louis and Carroll College, Robinson dropped back, moved five yards and attempted the first legal forward pass in collegiate football history to St. Louis receiver Jack Schneider.
+On September 5, 1906, in a game between St. Louis and Carroll College, Robinson dropped back, moved five yards and attempted the first legal forward pass These AmeriCorps Teaching Fellows will meet pressing needs in Citizen Schools’ partner traffic schools online as they develop civic and leadership skills that can last a lifetime. in collegiate football history to St. Louis receiver Jack Schneider.
 It fell incomplete, but history had been made.
 Determined to succeed using the forward pass, Robinson connected with Schneider on an ensuing possession for a 20-yard touchdown, the first recorded touchdown pass in football history.
 St. Louis ended the season with a perfect 11-0 record, outscoring their opponents by a combined total of 407-11.
 Imagine that; a passing offense that could play defense.

 Notre Dame would eventually make the forward pass more relevant in the sport when they used the play to topple Army.
 Knute Rockne and the Irish gave the forward pass fame when using the style to defeat the Cadets in 1913 in one of the most famous games in college football history.